 I’ve recreated some performance statistics going back as far as 2010, but they have been more crudely calculated than the unitised method I now use.

 Note: I’ve used the Vanguard All-World ETF (it’s ticker is VWRL and it was launched in May 2012) to reflect global returns for UK-based investors.
-The initial version of this article had dollar-based returns, which were lower than those now shown above.

 My portfolio was very different in 2010.
 Back then I was mostly a share investor.
-I still held some investment trusts, but not as many as I did in the 1990s.
+I still held a few investment trusts but not as many as I did in the 1990s.

-As well as being too time consuming, I felt that I was seeing returns that differed so much from the wider market made me realise I had been taking on more risk that I was comfortable with.
+As well as being too time consuming, I felt that I was taking too much risk with my investments.
 A younger me wouldn’t have minded that so much, but the older me has become much more interested in keeping what I’ve already got!

 Assessing my performance

 I’ve decided that I need to compare my performance to a global index as well as a UK one, given the current make-up of my investments.

 I’d say 2014 was probably the first year my portfolio became ‘mostly global’ and started to resemble the way it looks today.
 Taking that as a starting point, I am up 65% for my main portfolio which compares to 22% for the UK market and 61% for world markets (as represented by the Vanguard All-World ETF).

-If I add 2013 as well, which was a stinker for me, then the main portfolio is just ahead of the UK market – 58% vs 51% – but it substantially trails the global market’s 87%.
-My pension returned 80% over those six years.
+If I add in 2013, which was a stinker for me, then the main portfolio is just ahead of the UK market — 58% vs 51% — but it substantially trails the global market’s 88%.
+My pension returned 80% over the last six years.

-Given that I’ve consciously derisked my portfolio over the last couple of years if I can beat both the UK and global indices by a total of, say, 10-15% over rolling five-year periods from now on then I would be more than happy.
+Given that I’ve consciously derisked my portfolio over the last couple of years if I can beat global stock market returns by a total of, say, 10-15% over rolling five-year periods from now on then I would be more than happy.
 That would represent an annual outperformance of 2%.